 On the next page, verify that the certificate information is correct and then click Finish.

 You’ll now be shown a confirmation notification, informing you that the import was successful.

 Next, you’ll need to open the Run function once more via your Start Menu.

 Enter inetmgr into the prompt and then click OK.

 This will open the Internet Information Services (IIS) Manager.
 From here, click Server Name within the Connections panel.

 From the centre menu, double-click Server Certificates in the Security section.

-Select the Actions menu from the right and click on Complete Certificate Request.
-The Complete Certificate Request wizard will appear.
+Select the Actions menu from the right and then click Complete Certificate Request.